You’ll often find that terms like ‘online learning’ and ‘distance learning’* are used interchangeably by many online resources.

 Online courses, like those offered by University of Essex Online, are more than just a modern application of the distance learning/correspondence course model (though they share similarities).

-We utilise a virtual learning environment to share our recorded lectures and student resources.
-These lectures can be watched at any time, enabling students to create a study timetable that fits around their work and family commitments.
-Students are also able to access module notes and review assignments at any time and all of our textbooks are provided in eBook format (included in the price of our tuition fees).
+We utilise a virtual learning environment to share our multimedia lecturecasts and student resources.
+These resources can be accessed at any time, enabling students to create a study timetable that fits around their work and family commitments.
+Students are also able to read module notes and review assignments at any time and all of our textbooks are provided in eBook format (included in the price of our tuition fees).

 The difference between distance learning and online learning is that our learners also have the opportunity to discuss questions and chat with fellow students via online discussion forums, providing a valuable network of support and feedback.
-Our lecturers also run regular live online lectures that students are encouraged to attend, enabling them to communicate in real-time.
+Our tutors also run regular live online Q&As that students are encouraged to attend, enabling them to communicate in real-time.

-University of Essex Online also recognises that students perform better when they receive personal support and guidance from their institution, so we assign each student a dedicated Student Adviser who is available via email and phone.
+University of Essex Online also recognises that students perform better when they receive personal support and guidance from their institution, so each student is supported by a dedicated Student Support team who are available via email and phone.
 These Student Advisers can answer any questions that a student might have about academic processes, their workload or the virtual learning experience.